greenlandlab/greenlandlab/README.md

 #### 💡 Fun Fact
 I started PyownLin because I wanted the power of Python with the speed and efficiency of compiled languages.
-And to get some experince and of course shoot myself in the leg because of C++?
+And to get some experince and of course shoot myself in the leg because of C++.

 ---